Post-Sales Organizations are Broken

 If Sales is motivated to book new license revenue but not incented to think about retaining the customer relationship could this lead to potential issues?
 The short answer is, yes.

 The key is to align all customer interactions to the attainment of common goals – both short-term and long-term.
-Each step in the customer lifecycle must contribute to a common outcome such as the retention of a customer relationship (or protection of revenue) and no individual or department should be rewarded simply for the achievement of interim milestone (e.g. closing a new deal).
+Each step in the customer lifecycle must contribute to a common outcome such as the retention of a customer relationship (or protection of revenue) and no individual or department should be rewarded simply for the achievement of interim milestones (e.g. closing a new deal).

 New Customer Success roles are not enough